subdigital/puppeteer-karaoke-version/README.md

+> [!WARNING]
+> This project has been moved to https://github.com/subdigital/kv-downloader

+---

 This is a utility script that automates a workflow for downloading individual tracks from Karaoke Version.

 This workflow is specific to how I use this service.
 If you want to change it you'll have to make your